Using the System as a Public User

 Commodity Codes: Are received from TARIC and can be used to filter results.

-- The user can press the chain button in order to redirect to DDS2-TARIC to see more details about the Commodity Code.
+- The user can press the chain button to redirect to DDS2-TARIC to see more details about the Commodity Code.

 - After setting a code or a range, it can be added to the Selected Commodity Codes by pressing the plus (+) button.